 What I find fascinating about this distinction from a point of view of project management is that in order to get anything done, you need to pay attention to both, but focus on event time.
 Of course you need to pay attention to clock time (CT?) because time is, to some degree, money and we all need money and if we don't count it at least every now and then very bad things happen (which interestingly tend to be referred to as "events").

 On the other hand, focus on clock time is very often*absolutely the wrong thing* to do, if you want to get things done.
 Why?
 Because of that event logic.
 If you have to do A, and when A is finished, you have to do B, and then when you've got A and B, only then can you wait for C before finally doing D. If that is the logic, in order to do D, you have to do A no matter how long A takes.

 Just take in that last sentence.
 Because I don't care how much you or anybody else rants, raves, threatens or cajoles, it is true.
 If that is the logic, in order to do D, you have to do A no matter how long A takes.

 And, this simple, undeniable fact about how event time works, is the root of many project management problems.

 [Before we get on to the real painful discussion of these problems, let me just take the opportunity to have an aside.
 If clock time is money, or is at least associated with money, event time is associated with value.
 I regularly do an exercise, right at the beginning of the courses that I teach where I ask people to tell me the words and phrases that they associate with a project that is going well.
 Unsurprisingly, they regularly talk about projects being "On-Time" and "To-Budget".
 What always surprises me is that they almost never talk about the projects being valuable.
-I think by focussing on event time and so, therefore, focussing on the logic between events, you're focussing on the value of things in time in a way that gets lost if you just focus on event time.]
+I think by focusing on event time and so, therefore, focusing on the logic between events, you're focusing on the value of things in time in a way that gets lost if you just focus on event time.]

 What kind of problems?